 About herpes zoster - "Shingles"

 Herpes zoster virus infection ("shingles") can often be very painful and debilitating.
-It is caused by the same virus that causes chicken pox which the patient had previously been infected with, usually as a child.
+It is caused by the same virus that causes chicken pox (which this patient had previously been infected with), usually in childhood.

 The virus remains dormant (inactive) in one of the nerve roots of the spinal cord and later re-emerges at the same level.
-This time, the virus produces a different type of rash that erupts on the skin in the region of the infected nerve.
-Blistering, inflammation, pus formation and usually, severe pain follows.
+This time, the virus has produced a different type of rash that has erupted on the skin in the region of the infected nerve.
+Blistering, inflammation, pus formation and usually, severe pain has followed.

-The rash is usually limited to one side of the body and only affects one nerve root.
-Although not life-threatening, if the nerve near the eye is affected, this can cause blindness.
+The rash is almost always limited to one side of the body and only affects one nerve root.
+Although not life-threatening, if the nerve near the eye is affected, this may cause blindness.

 Standard medical treatment is an antiviral medication such as acyclovir, which is usually prescribed in hospital.
 This drug can disrupt the life cycle of the virus.
 Unfortunately, it can also cause significant, and sometimes serious immune suppression which can cause a severe skin rash and even physical illness.
-By comparison, wheatgrass extract applied to the affected area is safe (it can even be used orally), and usually works well.
+By comparison, wheatgrass extract applied to the affected area (on alternate days) is perfectly safe (it can even be used orally), and works well if you persevere.